 - Review the Company’s Balance Sheet: To analyse the company’s financial health and stability, it is essential to study the balance sheet of the company.

-- Envision Company’s Profit and Growth: The investor must focus on the company’s previous years’ performance to determine its future profitability and growth possibilities.
+- Envision Company’s Profit and Growth: The investor must focus on the company’s previous years’ performance to determine its net present value, future profitability and growth possibilities.

 - Analyse Company’s Adaptability to Technology: The investor must find out whether the company is adapting to the new evolving technology or it is still following the conventional ways.
 The success of a company majorly depends on its adaptability to new technology with time.

 - Focus on Company’s Next Three Years: Forecasting the company’s performance for the next 15 or 20 years is in vain.
-Thus an investor must keep an eye on the company’s vision for the next three years.
+Thus an investor must keep an eye on the company’s vision for the succeeding three years.

 - Competitors’ Analysis: Competitors can turn the game around if they can capture the company’s possible market share.
 Hence, it is essential to find out the competitors’ potential.

 - Evaluate Company’s Competitive Moat: Company’s SWOT (Strengths, Weaknesses, Opportunities and Threats) Analysis is equally essential to determine the ability of the company to fight off the competition in the long run.

 Long-Term Investing – Do’s